 Improving nutrition takes time.
-When we change our diet, it can take several weeks to feel any significant improvement.
-Other types of self-care are important, too, such as physical activity, getting fresh air, connecting with friends and family, rest and sleep.
+When we change our diet, it can take weeks to feel any significant improvement.
+Other selfcare is important, too, such as physical activity, getting fresh air, connecting with friends and family, rest and sleep.

 For more ways to increase your seafood intake, visit our website or follow us on social media.